 As a safety manager, your success is measured in part through maintaining--or optimally, reducing--your fleet’s insurance claims costs.
-There are a wide variety of incident reduction tools on the market, including in-cab and external dash cams.
+There are a wide variety of incident reduction tools on the market, including video monitoring through in-cab and external fleet dash cams.
 Though dash cams have been in use for years, the way video is shared and stored has evolved.
-Truck dash cams used to rely on SD cards to store and share video.
+At first, truck dash cams used to rely on SD cards to store and share video.
 Now, connected dash cams instantly transmit video to the cloud.
 This provides you instant access to important video footage in the event of an incident, helping avoid hefty legal bills.

 BEST DASH CAM FOR TRUCKERS

 Your drivers put their trust in you when it comes to their safety, so it’s important to show them you’re invested in their well-being.
-With a connected camera, you can offer real-time coaching and guidance.
+With a connected dash camera, you can offer real-time coaching and guidance.
 And if an incident does occur, you can intervene immediately in the claims management process and protect your drivers from false allegations.
-One of the best ways to improve your company’s safety record while simultaneously lowering insurance and operating costs than implementing a connected camera system.
+One of the best ways to improve your company’s safety record while simultaneously lowering insurance and operating costs is to implement a connected dash camera fleet monitoring system.
 Network-connected dash cams are a user-friendly, effective way to demonstrate your dedication to your drivers’ well-being and your company’s profitability .